coq/coq/doc/sphinx/proofs/automatic-tactics/logic.rst

    .. opt:: Firstorder Solver @ltac_expr

       The default tactic used by :tacn:`firstorder` when no rule applies in :g:`auto with core`.
-It can be set locally or globally using this :term:`option`.
+This command supports the same locality attributes as :cmd:`Obligation Tactic`.

    .. cmd:: Print Firstorder Solver